-- Smart Mini Grids 25 points. - Integration of various energy sources with prioritization to Renewable Energy Sources (RES) and dynamic balancing of energy supply and varying energy efficient loads of the Smart Mini-Grids - 10 points - Real time remote monitoring & control of smart mini-grid with user interface which operates even in mobile devices -8 points - Demand Side Management and automatic Control of loads used for common services (like street lights, water pumping etc.) based on predefined criteria - 7 points - Passive urban design 30 points. - Design, massing and layout of buildings have been done in a manner to shade common areas during peak summer (reverse of cold climates) months while avoiding shading of roof areas being used for installation of solar photo voltaic panels - 10 points - Natural elements have been uniformly interspersed across the site to moderate outdoor temperature - 10 points - Street layouts and buildings have been designed to provide minimum obstruction to local wind flow (except for during unfavourable months for the region) - 10 points - Operation and Maintenance 20 points. - Dedicated operational staff for Operation and Maintenance of Electromechanical systems on site - 5 points - Operation and maintenance protocol to be established and implemented 10 points - Periodic energy auditing (every year) to be carried out by in-house Operations team- 5 points
+- Smart Mini Grids 30 points. - Integration of various energy sources with prioritization to Renewable Energy Sources (RES) and dynamic balancing of energy supply and varying energy efficient loads of the Smart Mini-Grids - 10 points - Real time remote monitoring & control of smart mini-grid with user interface which operates even in mobile devices -10 points - Demand Side Management and automatic Control of loads used for common services (like street lights, water pumping etc.) based on pre-defined criteria - 10 points - Passive urban design 40 points. - Adopt passive design strategies and demonstrate (through Heat island calculator) that the outdoor temperature increase is at least 10/20/30 % below the GRIHA LD base case (analysis conducted over at least 5 outdoor public spaces (top 5 by area)) - 10/20/30 points - Street layouts and buildings have been designed to provide minimum obstruction to local wind flow (except for during unfavourable months for the region) 10 points - Operation and Maintenance 30 points. - Dedicated operational staff for Operation and Maintenance of Electro-mechanical systems on site 10 points - Operation and maintenance protocol to be established and implemented 10 points - Periodic energy auditing (every year) to be carried out 10 points

-Appraisal Environmental Quality Calculation Example for Energy Calculator (Resource Impact Section)
+Calculation Example for Energy Calculator (Self-Sufficiency Appraisal)